East Meets West in a Fairy Tale: Prague, Czech Republic

 St. Wenceslas statue and National Museum

 Side Note: Czechia's WWII and Soviet history associates the Czechs with Eastern Europe.
-This brings negative connotations as countries in Eastern Europe thought of as less developed and not as economically strong as Western European countries.
+This brings negative connotations as countries in Eastern Europe are thought of as less developed and not as economically strong as Western European countries.
 Therefore, Czechs do not like to be referred to as "Eastern Europe."
 Czechia is one of the most prosperous of the former Soviet satellite countries and has done well to shake off its past communist associations.
-Prague's gorgeous old buildings likened to those of its Eastern neighbors and Slavic roots now mix with so-called "western" (though western is an outdated ambiguous term) influences like EU and UN memberships and countless English speakers.
+Prague's gorgeous old buildings likened to those of its Eastern neighbors and Slavic roots now mix with so-called "western" (though western is an outdated ambiguous term) influences like EU and UN memberships, mall shopping centers, and countless English speakers.

 Powder Tower